Properties of flat-spectrum radio-loud Narrow-Line Seyfert 1 Galaxies: Observational characteristics

 Comparison with blazar samples reveals similar spectral indices.
 Abdo et al. (2010b) performed a linear regression of all the available data in the 1--100~GHz frequency range of 48 blazars of the {\it Fermi} LAT Bright AGN Sample (LBAS) and find an average value of $\alpha_{\rm 1-100\,GHz}=0.03 \pm 0.23$.
 They found no differences between FSRQs and BL Lac objects.
 It is worth noting that the RLNLS1 J0948+0022 of the present sample is also in the LBAS list, but it is classified there as a low-synchrotron peak FSRQ.
 Abdo et al. (2010) find a radio spectral index of $-0.645$.

-Another useful comparison is with the jetted AGN of the MOJAVE sample: Hovatta et al. (2014) analyzed the radio data of 191 AGN (133 FSRQs, 33 BL Lac objects, 21 radio galaxies, and 4 unknown-type AGN and calculated the spectral index between 8.1 and 15.4 GHz.
+Another useful comparison is with the jetted AGNs of the MOJAVE sample: Hovatta et al. (2014) analysed the radio data of 191 AGNs (133 FSRQs, 33 BL Lac objects, 21 radio galaxies, and 4 unknown-type AGNs and calculated the spectral index between 8.1 and 15.4 GHz.
 Also in this case, there is virtually no difference between FSRQs and BL Lac objects, $-0.22$ and $-0.19$, respectively.

 Tornikoski et al. (2000) studied 47 Southern hemisphere sources, mostly FSRQs (38), plus 6 BL Lac objects and 3 radio galaxies (see also Ghirlanda et al. 2010 for a sample of blazars in the Southern hemisphere) over a frequency range spanning 2.3 to 230 GHz.
-The spectral indices are almost flat below 8.4 GHz, with some differences between BL Lacs and high-polarization quasars on one hand, and low-polarization quasars on the other: while the latter have a somewhat steeper spectral index ($\alpha_{\rm 2.3-8.4\,GHz}\approx 0.05$), the former have an inverted index ($\alpha_{\rm 2.3-8.4\,GHz}\approx -0.13$).
+The spectral indices are almost flat below 8.4 GHz, with some differences between BL Lacs and high-polarisation quasars on one hand, and low-polarisation quasars on the other: while the latter have a somewhat steeper spectral index ($\alpha_{\rm 2.3-8.4\,GHz}\approx 0.05$), the former have an inverted index ($\alpha_{\rm 2.3-8.4\,GHz}\approx -0.13$).
 For all the sources, the spectral index becomes steeper at higher frequencies ($\alpha_{\rm 90-230\,GHz}\approx0.79$).
 Nieppola et al. (2007) studied a large sample (398) of only BL Lac objects in the Northern hemisphere and found average values of $\alpha_{\rm 5-37\,GHz}\approx -0.25$ and $\alpha_{\rm 37-90\,GHz} \approx 0.0$.